michelenatale/Cryptography/C-Abi-Bright-Aot/readme.md

 ## 🛠️ Project Status

 This module is currently being prepared for its first public release.

-The C-Abi-Bright-Aot component will be published as part of the broader **Cryptography** repository and will serve as the foundation for future cross‑language interoperability work.
+It will be published as part of the broader **Cryptography** repository and will serve as the foundation for future cross‑language interoperability work.

-A demonstration video is also available to help you get started.
+A demonstration video is available below.

 ---